TheAngryDarling/SwiftBasicCodableHelpers/README.md

 * **encodeIfNotEmpty** - New encode method.
 Encodes the collection only if the collection has elements
 * **encodeIfPresentAndNotEmpty** - New encode if present method.
 Encodes the collection only if its not nil AND the collection has elements
 * **encodeDictionary**, **encodeDictionaryIfPresent** - New encode methods for encoding well defined dictionaries as if they were objects
+* **encodeIfPresentOrNil** - Encodes an object to the encoder or encodes nil of object does not exist

 #### SingleValueEncodingContainer

 * **encodeDictionary** - New encode methods for encoding well defined dictionaries as if they were objects
+* **encodeIfPresentOrNil** - Encodes an object to the encoder or encodes nil of object does not exist

+#### UnkeyedEncodingContainer

+* **encodeIfPresentOrNil** - Encodes an object to the encoder or encodes nil of object does not exist

 #### Encoder